Image

 Phase N/A

-• Internet access needed for the online course
+• Internet access is needed to join the online course.

 Study details